 Jan.
-Finish revising 120 papers (everything except the big
+Finish revising 120 papers (everything

 June: Have continued spotty revisions until present time.
 No new papers, but some of the larger ones have been split into two.
 I added a new section to "Is There Life After Death?".
 The symposium volume from the "Science, Wisdom and the Future" conference (several years ago now) is expected to be published this month (Collins Foundation Press, the conference sponsors, located in Santa Margarita, CA.) (actually published in Spring, 2012).
 I have a short summation of the "Spacetime Map" in it.
 I expect to donate my copy to the Cornell University library system.
 Dr. Richard Stafford has resurfaced with a color diagram of his own spacetime map, which I have linked.

 Oct.
 New paper: "Negentropy and Information" (2 Oct.)
 First new paper in a long while.
 Did nothing all summer.
 Wrote new paragraph for "Identity" paper on why lepton number charge is a "hidden" charge.
 Charge must "hide" in massive particles because it cannot conserve spin-handedness in massive leptons.

 Spring: Revised the Higgs boson papers, just in

 time for the July announcement by CERN of the discovery.
 Did

 some more revisions afterwards, as well.
 Hits on the Higgs

 papers go over 2,000 for July, whereas previous to the